hinadawood/react-onlinestore/README.md

 - The server is now running on http://localhost:8080/

 ### Run the client -
+- Make sure no application is running on port 3000
 - Open another command line window
 - cd client
 - npm install